lammps/lammps/doc/src/pair_dpd_coul_slater_long.rst

 * :math:`\gamma` (force/velocity units)
 * is_charged (optional boolean, default = no)

-The {is_charged} parameter is optional and can be specified as {yes}
-or {no}.  {Yes} should be used for interactions betwenn two types of charged particles.  {No} is the default and should be used for interactions between two types of particleswhen one or both are uncharged.
+The *is_charged* parameter is optional and can be specified as *yes* or *no*.  *Yes* should be used for interactions between two types of charged particles.  *No* is the default and should be used for interactions between two types of particles when one or both are uncharged.

 ----------